Bucatini Carbonara

 Thank you Sophie!
 I appreciate it.

-This is one of my favorites for sure!
-It looks so delicious and dead easy to make too, perfect for a weeknight meal
+This is one of my favorite recipes!
+It was delicious and easy to make.

 Thanks Carrie!
 And yes, it’s fast and easy and fun to eat!

 I share your love for bucatini, which I think is seriously underused!
-And carbonara, what can possibly go wrong when you combine both?
 This is a fantastic recipe!
-Thanks for sharing.
+So good.

 Thanks so much Paula!
 I appreciate it.

 I’m the same way…very rarely do I like long pasta but I always make an exception when it comes to carbonara!
-This looks and sounds fantastic!
+This was fantastic!
 Such a comforting dish for the fall evenings.

 Thank you Tammy!
 People usually think I’m crazy that I prefer pasta with a bite.